RomanPlaud/script-deblurring-ipol/README.md

 ## Usage
 You should use a python version that is greater than 3.8.
-This demo works perfectly fine on Google Collab.
+This demo works perfectly fine on Google Colab, [here](https://github.com/RomanPlaud/script-face-blurring-ipol/blob/master/notebook_colab_demo.ipynb) is a colab notebook demo.

 ### Clone the repo
 ```